JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/The_Matter_of_Leptoquarks.md

 _The URANTIA Book_, in addition to its more important role, can ignite the curiosity and wonder of its readers.
 In many fields, it can extend our insight.
 In others, such as transcendental causation, it merely mentions that certain phenomena exist.
 On this matter of Matter, it casts some light.
 But as stated in Paper 19:

 > _...
 The human mind would ordinarily crave to approach the cosmic philosophy portrayed in these revelations by proceeding from the simple and the finite to the complex and the infinite, from human origins to divine destinies.
 But that path does not lead to ***spiritual wisdom***.
-Such a procedure is the easiest path to a certain form of ***genetic knowledge***, but at best it can only reveal man's origin; it reveals little or nothing about his divine destiny._ [UB 19:1.5](/en/The_Urantia_Book/19#p1_5)
+Such a procedure is the easiest path to a certain form of ***genetic knowledge***, but at best it can only reveal man's origin; it reveals little or nothing about his divine destiny._ <a id="a89_467"></a>[UB 19:1.5](/en/The_Urantia_Book/19#p1_5)

 As suggested above, even though the relationship between ultimatons and leptoquarks may be fascinating, and its understanding of great value to researches, and through scientific curiosity creates a terrible hunger, details really must come second.